 Though I’ve been working with swingers for ten years, each show presents a learning experience.
 Some couples dive in headfirst and immediately establish themselves as lifelong swingers while others retreat and conclude that they’d rather remain monogamous.
-Here are some lessons I’ve learned from real-life swinger couples:
+Here are some things you need to know before your first time swinging that I’ve learned from real-life swinger couples:

-Just as you should consider the potential positive and negative outcomes of marriage, so too should you weigh the pros and cons of swinging.
+Just as you should consider the potential positive and negative outcomes of marriage, so too should you weigh the pros and cons before your first time swinging.
 You may even want to make individual lists and discuss them together.

 I often receive inquiries with regard to how one can convince their partner to swing.
 The short answer: you can’t.

-Establishing rules in advance is of paramount importance.
+Establishing rules before initiating a swinging lifestyle in advance is of paramount importance.
 Ask and answer as many questions as possible to prepare for a variety of outcomes:

 Revisit your rules periodically, as your feelings, desires and boundaries might change over time.